department-of-veterans-affairs/vets-website/content/pages/faq.md

             <div class="small-12 columns">
               <div itemprop="description">
                 <p>
                   Get answers to questions about signing in to Vets.gov (a VA website) to manage your benefits and services online.
-Find out how to use ID.me to create your account—or how to sign in with your existing <strong>DS Logon</strong> account.
+Find out how to use ID.me to create your account—or how to sign in with your existing <strong>My Health<em>e</em>Vet</strong> or <strong>DS Logon</strong> account.
                 </p>
               </div>
               <div class="feature">